scalacenter/sbt-version-policy/README.md

 - `always`: assumes all versions of the matched modules are compatible with each other,
 - `strict`: requires exact matches between the wanted and the selected versions of the matched modules.

-If no rule for a module is found in `compatibilityRules`, `compatibilityDefaultReconciliation` is used as a compatibility type.
-It's default value is `VersionCompatibility.PackVer` (package versioning policy).
+If no rule for a module is found in `dependencyCompatibilityRules`, `compatibilityDefaultReconciliation` is used as a compatibility type.
+Its default value is `VersionCompatibility.PackVer` (package versioning policy).

 ## Acknowledgments